 PERFORMANCE REQUIRED NPS Director Regional Director Park Supt 10.
 Review safety policies, procedures, and concerns with field fire and fire aviation personnel.
 Discussions should include issues that could compromise safety and effectiveness during the upcoming season.
 X 11.
 Ensure timely follow-up actions to program reviews, fire preparedness reviews, fire and fire aviation safety reviews, fire critiques and post-season reviews.
 X X X 12.
 Ensure fire and fire aviation preparedness reviews are conducted in all units each year.
 Parks must complete checklists applicable to their specific program scope and complexity and include appropriate program elements, such as prescribed fire.
 A summary of the preparedness review findings including standards exceeded or needing improvement will be submitted to the Regional FMO before the fire season.
 X X 13.
-Ensure an approved burn plan is followed for each prescribed fire project, including technical review and Go/No Go checklists are completed, follow-up monitoring and documentation to ensure management objectives are met.
+Ensure an approved burn plan is followed for each prescribed fire project; technical review, Prescribed Fire Go/No-Go Checklist (PMS486), and Agency Administrator Ignition Authorization (PMS 485) are completed; follow-up monitoring and documentation to ensure management objectives are met.
 X X 14.
 Meet annually with major cooperators and review interagency agreements to ensure their continued effectiveness and efficiency (may be delegated).
 X X 15.
 Ensure post fire reviews are conducted on all fires that escape initial attack or are managed as long term incidents.
 Participate in all reviews that require management by any type of Incident Management Team (Regional Director may delegate).
 X X 16.
 Provide management oversight by personally visiting wildland and prescribed fires each year.
 X

 PERFORMANCE REQUIRED NPS Director Regional Director Park Supt 17.
 Provide incident management objectives, written delegations of authority and Agency Administrator briefings to Incident Management Teams.
 See Chapter 11, Agency Administrator Responsibilities.
 X 18.
 Monitor wildfire potential and provide oversight during periods of critical fire activity/situations.
 X X X 19.
 Ensures that resource advisors are identified, trained, available, and appropriately assigned to wildland fire incidents.
 Refer to Resource Advisors Guide for Wildland Fire PMS 313, NFES 1831, Jan 2004.
 X 20.
 Convene and participate in annual pre- and post-season fire meetings.
 X X X 21.
 Attends the Fire Management Leadership Course (geographic or national) within two years of appointment to Superintendent.
 Ensures that personnel assigned oversight responsibilities for the fire program have completed the Fire Management Leadership course.
 X X 22.
 Ensure appropriate investigations are conducted for accidents (as defined in Chapter 18), entrapments, shelter deployments, and related events.
 X X X 23.
 For all unplanned human-caused fires where liability can be determined, ensure actions are initiated to recover cost of suppression activities, land rehabilitation, and damages to the resource and improvements.
 X X 24.
-Ensure the development of Published Decisions within WFDSS with local unit staff specialists for all fires that escape initial attack.
+Ensure the development of Published Decisions within WFDSS with local unit staff specialists for all fires that exceed initial attack or are being managed for multiple objectives, within the objectives and requirements contained in the Park's Fire Management Plan.
 X X X 25.
 Ensure there is adequate direction in fire management plans to identify fire danger awareness with escalating fire potential.
 X